What age should you start taking collagen?

 What does collagen do, exactly?

-It also maintains the health and function of connective tissues like ligaments and tendons, as well as strengthening bones and muscles.
+It also maintains the health and function of connective tissues like ligaments and tendons.

 It is also believed that collagen can help to boost muscle mass.
 This not only helps you get stronger and healthier, it is also good for losing weight as muscle has a higher caloric requirement than fat.